 - Attract leads to webinars, case studies, and other product- or service-related gated content.

 Prospects at this point are searching Google using buying intent keywords.
 They are searching for websites and pages to make their purchase.
 It would be best to have content ready to guide them toward buying from you.
-As you create content in this stage, keep these lead strategies in mind.
+Keep these lead strategies in mind as you create content in this stage.

 - Create content that helps your audience overcome purchasing objections.